awesomeme-2022/test-my-account/README.md

 This is an update from the developer 1:
-The production is ready soon:
+The production is ready to launch on 23 January 2022.